 Clover has Nashville covered

-Clover Health Flu Shot Monitor Finds Only 41% of Nashville Seniors Have Gotten Immunized This Season
+January Clover Health Flu Shot Monitor Finds Only 64% of Nashville Seniors Have Been Immunized This Season

 The Clover Health Flu Shot Monitor also found that:

-The Metro Public Health Department is offering free flu shots for Davidson County residents at all three health centers.
-A complete list of Nashville flu shot locations and pricing details are also available via the national HealthMap Vaccine Finder at vaccinefinder.org.
+A complete list of Nashville flu shot locations and pricing details is available via the national HealthMap Vaccine Finder at vaccinefinder.org.

-This second Clover Health Flu Shot Monitor was conducted by Wakefield Research of 300 adults age 60 and older in Nashville.
-The national survey was of 1,000 adults 60+ throughout the U.S. The surveys were administered from October 10, 2018, through October 25, 2018.
+The January Clover Health Flu Shot Monitor was conducted by Wakefield Research of 300 adults 60+ in the Nashville region.
+The national survey was of 1,000 adults 60+ throughout the U.S. The surveys were administered through January 9, 2019.